marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-move-the-information-to-the-authority-considered-harmful.md

 You ok?

-Ok - let's try to analyse the problems we saw here.
+Ok - let's try to analyze the problems we saw here.

 ### Depressing